 LEAVING EARLY: Students must stay on campus from the time of arrival in the morning, during lunch, and after school while waiting for the bus or to be picked up.
 Students may leave campus during school hours if parents or guardians or persons designated by parents or guardians come to pick them up from school.
-A written request from a parent or guardian must be submitted if someone other than the parent or someone on the emergency card is going to pick up a child.
+A written request from a parent or guardian must be submitted if someone other than the parent or someone on the emergency card/contact list is going to pick up a child.
 Persons picking up students during the school day must sign the student out in the front office.
 They must be at least 18 years of age and provide a valid ID.
 Under no circumstances should a student leave campus without permission.

 COMING LATE: If a student is late to class without an approved reason, it is a tardy.
-If a student arrives tardy, he/she must report to the office, then quickly go to class.
-BP 5113.1 and AR 5113.1 describe the policy for Chronic Absence And Truancy.
+If a student is late in the morning, he/she must report to the office for a late slip, and then quickly go to class.
+BP 5113.1 and AR 5113.1 describe the policy for Chronic Absence and Truancy.